 Schoolwide SEL Looks Different for all Schools.

-- Every classroom, every teacher: The most common approach is to have all teachers use the same curriculum at a consistent time during the week.
+Every classroom, every teacher: The most powerful approach is to have all classroom teachers use the same curriculum at a consistent time during the week.
 Our scope and sequence introduce the same concepts each week across all grade bands.
 The rationale here is that all students are learning the same skills and vocabulary and that teachers will be able to reinforce the ideas during the rest of the day.
 This approach requires the most training and support, but should yield the most benefits.

-So you might be asking yourself, how could I get SEL implemented schoolwide in my district?
-We put together 5 tips for successfully creating a schoolwide approach to SEL.
+So you might be asking yourself, how could I get SEL implemented schoolwide in my district or school?
+We put together 7 tips for successfully creating a schoolwide approach to SEL:

 Tips for Schoolwide SEL Implementation

 1. Get buy-in and create a team

 “Is this another thing we have to do?!”
 We’ve all felt and heard this about the latest curriculum.
 This feeling can come from teachers or administrators not having a sense of involvement in the process.